Skip to main content

 All planets seemed to move among the stars in the same direction as the Moon (and of the Sun) -- with one strange variation: sometimes their apparent motion is temporarily reversed (“retrograde motion").
 That is most evident with Mercury and Venus, which shuttle back and forth across the position of the Sun.
 As the Sun moved among the stars -- along the constellations of the zodiac -- these planets sometimes move the same way and add their motion to that of the Sun, but sometimes their apparent motion opposes the one of the Sun, causing them to seem to move backwards or in “retrograde."

-This page titled 23.1: Venus and Mercury is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 23.1: Venus and Mercury is shared under a CK-12 license and was authored, remixed, and/or curated by CK-12 Foundation via source content that was edited to the style and standards of the LibreTexts platform.

 CK-12 Foundation